 I once read that success came from happily and regularly taking advice.
-The assumption there is that people generally mean no harm, and on balance, taking advice is therefore a good tack.
-Bad or malicious advice is rarer than the positive.
-Therefore, trust leads to success for some.
+The assumption therefore is that people generally mean no harm, and on balance taking advice is a good tack because bad or malicious advice is rarer than the positive.
+Therefore, logically, trust leads to success more often than not.

-On the contrary, at university I was disinterested and lazy.
-I joined no clubs, drank too much, and smoked hashish.
+At university I was disinterested and lazy.
+I joined no clubs, drank too much, and regularly smoked hashish.
 In line with denial, I didn't quit cannabis when it started to make me feel anxious.

 My university friends were unmeaningful.
-After graduation we soon lost touch.
-I was very popular in the first year.
-Afterwards, I became reclusive and interested in computers again.
+After graduation, with a single exception we immediately lost touch.
+Despite being popular in the first year, I became reclusive and interested in computers again in the second year.
 This should have been a warning sign.
-Along with cannabis, computers were quite an interest for me before university, starting when my friends began chasing girls.
-I wasn't ready for that.
+Cannabis and computers were quite an interest for me before university.
+I turned to the latter when school friends began chasing girls.
+I didn't feel ready.

 The video on this page holds an abridged reading of Susan Jeffers' gigantically well regarded book, "Feel the fear and do it anyway."
 It was recommended to me long ago.

-I'm now confident that I know most of the book's wisdom, but If I had accepted that initial suggestion, I might have embraced and employed the ideas earlier.
+I'm now confident that I have most of that book's wisdom, but If I'd accepted that initial suggestion, I might have embraced and employed the ideas earlier.
 At worst, all I stood to lose was some time and effort.

-I think my reason for not reading the book, was that I identified with my psychiatric label.
-The young me saw the book as common and off-the-shelf.
+I think I didn't read it because I identified with my psychiatric label.
+The young me considered the book common and off-the-shelf.
 I was too mysterious for it to be relevant!